 Vancouver, Canada | First impressions and looking for a room | 1997

-A learner of German in Venezuela and in Germany
+Learning German in Venezuela and in Germany

 Erfurt, Germany | Random notes and German | 1998

 Since I live in Germany, I have plenty of opportunities to improve my German, but I have to exploit them consciously.
-In informal settings people do not correct my pronunciation or grammar, which is normal but makes difficult to make progress in this context.
+In informal settings people do not correct my pronunciation or grammar, which is normal but makes it difficult to make progress in this context.
 For that reason, I often observe exchanges among native speakers and pay attention to the meaning and the form.
 Besides, when I talk with friends I ask openly when I feel insecure about something I am saying.
 Recently I had to approach a group of four women who were having a calm chat while drinking coffee.
 I asked them for help with a sentence I was not sure about.
 They were happy to assist me and, in exchange, I left them having a vivid discussion about German grammar.
 "Deutsch ist schwer!"
-(Eng.
-German is difficult!)
 I heard them say.

 Contact with other languages